vineelko/patina/docs/src/dxe_core/synchronization.md

 ## TplMutex - Early Init

-In the Rust DXE Core it is necessary to instantiate many global locked structures using `TplMutex` to provide safe access before Boot Services (and in particular TPL APIs) are fully initialized.
+In the Patina DXE Core it is necessary to instantiate many global locked structures using `TplMutex` to provide safe access before Boot Services (and in particular TPL APIs) are fully initialized.
 Prior to the initialization of boot services, the `TplMutex` operation only uses the [atomic lock](synchronization.md#tplmutex---atomic-locking-and-reentrancy)